-When the Limit order is executed, the Stop Loss and Take Profit Orders get activated.
+When the Limit order is executed, the Stop Loss and Take Profit Orders to get activated.
 If the price does not reach the Stop Loss or Take Profit levels, they will remain pending.
 If these orders remain pending till 3:15 pm, then the system will automatically convert the Bracket Order to Buy/Sell order and close the trade at the current market price of 3:15 pm.

 Scenario 3: Limit Order executed, Take Profit order executed

-When the Limit Order is executed, the Stop Loss and Take Profit orders get activated, If the price moves and hits the Take Profit level, the Take Profit order gets executed.
+When the Limit Order is executed, the Stop Loss and Take Profit orders to get activated, If the price moves and hits the Take Profit level, the Take Profit order gets executed.
 When this happens, the position will automatically be squared off and you will book profits.
 In this case, the Stop Loss order gets canceled.

 Scenario 4: Limit Order executed, Stop Loss order executed

-When the Limit Order is executed, the Stop Loss and Take Profit orders get activated.
+When the Limit Order is executed, the Stop Loss and Take Profit orders to get activated.
 If the price moves towards the Stop Loss level and touches it, the Stop Loss order gets executed following which, the position will automatically be squared off and you will book losses.
 Consequently, in this case, the Take Profit order gets canceled.